peixetlift/Peixetlift.github.io/_posts/2021-09-18-All-about-password-security.md

 published: true
 ---

-More and more security breaches are beign exposed these days, and some of these lead to password leakages, which means that the user's passwords are made public or shared.
+More and more security breaches are beign exposed these days, and some of these lead to catastrophic outcomes such as password leakages, in which the users' passwords are made public or shared.

 In this post I'll cover what are the best practices to make when choosing a password, and how to manage all the passwords for all of your accounts.